-For the 15th consecutive year, Pharmaceutical Manufacturing readers have provided insightful feedback on their careers through our annual survey.
+For the 15th consecutive year, Pharma Manufacturing readers have provided insightful feedback on their careers through our annual survey.
 We probe our readership to share their unfiltered thoughts in order to gauge both the financial and emotional health of their pharma careers.
 Their responses, placed in the context of current industry happenings, help us to piece together a bigger picture of pharma.

 Happy despite criticism